 By September of 1936, Morten changed Oak Downs’ name to Sportsman’s Park and brought in new operators (including a former Texas Ranger).
 Oak Downs had joined other dog tracks in a new round of legal action which was slowly working its way through the courts.
 Without any ruling yet from the Supreme Court, they ignored an injunction that had been filed against them and defiantly opened up their betting windows again.
 Four of the men were fined and jailed briefly for contempt of court.
 But after months of mixed messages and conflicting rulings from various judges around the state, confused and fed-up lawmen were unsure of the actual legality of dog track betting, and, grudgingly, they allowed the wagering at Oak Downs to continue as they, too, awaited a high court decision.

-On Oct.
-28, 1936, the Texas Supreme Court finally ruled on the matter of whether or not dog racing could be wagered on legally in the state of Texas:
+As reported in Texas newspapers, on Oct.
+28, 1936 the Texas Supreme Court finally ruled on the matter of whether or not dog racing could be wagered on legally in the state of Texas:

 In other words, the Texas House and Senate were going to have to take up the issue if they really wanted to do away with legalized betting on dog races (which they did), because it was their fault that they hadn’t been specific enough when they wrote their original law.